Kad08/Copilot_HOL/labs/3-Visual_studio.md

 ![image](https://github.com/user-attachments/assets/430abfb8-6fb2-4371-b65a-25ec8a21e09a)

 2. Like below the chat will open

 ![image](https://github.com/user-attachments/assets/43769ea0-d422-45ec-848b-1f3ac718569c)

 3. You can start asking code related questions example `write a function to sum all numbers in a list`

 ![image](https://github.com/user-attachments/assets/398d69c6-602a-4d3e-a7ac-14a79f953200)

 ### Slash commands in Copilot chat
 Use slash commands to avoid writing complex prompts for common scenarios.
 To use a slash command, type / in the chat prompt box, followed by a command.
 Slash commands include:

 `/tests`: Generate unit tests for the selected code.

 `/fix`: Propose a fix for problems in the selected code

 `/explain`: Explain the selected code

 `/optimize`: Analyze and improve the runtime of the selected code

-To see all available slash commands, type / in the chat prompt box.
-See also Slash commands in the Visual Studio documentation. https://learn.microsoft.com/visualstudio/ide/copilot-chat-context#slash-commands
+To see all available slash commands, type `/` in the chat prompt box.
+See also Slash commands in the [Visual Studio documentation](https://learn.microsoft.com/visualstudio/ide/copilot-chat-context#slash-commands).

 ### References
 By default, Copilot Chat will reference the file that you have open or the code that you have selected.
-You can also use # followed by a file name, file name and line numbers, or solution to reference a specific file, lines, or solution.
+You can also use `#` followed by a file name, file name and line numbers, or solution to reference a specific file, lines, or solution.
 For example:

-Reference a specific file: `Where are the tests in #MyFile.cs?` Reference multiple files: `How are these files related #MyFile.cs #MyFile2.cs` Reference specific lines in a file: `Explain this function #MyFile.cs: 66-72?` Reference the current file: `Is there a delete method in this #solution`
+Reference a specific file: `Where are the tests in #MyFile.cs?`

+Reference multiple files: `How are these files related #MyFile.cs #MyFile2.cs`

+Reference specific lines in a file: `Explain this function #MyFile.cs: 66-72?`

+Reference the current file: `Is there a delete method in this #solution`
-See also Reference in the Visual Studio documentation.